locationtech/geotrellis/docs/guide/core-concepts.md

 Geographical Information Systems (GIS), like any specialized field, has a wealth of jargon and unique concepts.
 When represented in software, these concepts can sometimes be skewed or expanded from their original forms.
-Three of these critical to effective use of Geotrellis are *Projections*, *Extents*, and *Layout Definitions*.
 We give a thorough definition of many of the core concepts here, while referencing the Geotrellis objects and source files backing them.

 This document aims to be informative to new and experienced GIS users alike.